LongSei/FinanceAnalysisTool/README.md

 ![Issues](https://badgen.net/github/issues/LongSei/CryptoAnalysisTool)

 ## Description
 The tool created for basic financial analysis.
+And also help you trainning to apply your knowledge to realistic price pattern.

 This project is implemented base on these library:
 - yfinance (https://github.com/ranaroussi/yfinance)